harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 We _also_ want to minify and uglify our stylesheets.
 To do this, we installed <a href="https://webpack.js.org/plugins/mini-css-extract-plugin/">one plugin</a> to pull our CSS out of our Javascript bundle, and <a href="https://webpack.js.org/plugins/css-minimizer-webpack-plugin/">another</a> to actually minify and uglify the code.

 <p class="tip">When it compiles your code, webpack will normally pack all of your styles alongside your Javascript code.
-The css is then dynamically run and applied when your code is shipped to the browser.
-That's why you <em>could</em> have just one output file, like a <code>bundle.js</code> file, which would contain all the code needed to run your application.
-In our case, we want to pull the CSS out of that bundle so that we can minify and uglify it.</p>
+The css is then pulled out when your code is run.
+That's why you <em>could</em> have just one output file, like a <code>bundle.js</code> file.
+We want to pull the CSS out of that bundle so that we can minify and uglify it.</p>

 ```javascript{14,19,24,29}:title=webpack.prod.js
 const { merge, unique } = require('webpack-merge');